-Borno, Oyo, Delta govs, UBA GMD, 5 others to receive Zik leadership prize | Hallmarknews
+Borno, Oyo, Delta govs, UBA GMD, 5 others to receive Zik leadership Prize | Hallmarknews

 Also in the professional leadership category is NCC’s Executive Vice Chairman/CEO Umar Danbatta, who is being recognised for driving Nigeria’s industrial revolution and knowledge economy through telecommunications.

-“Today, telecommunications contribution to GDP has grown by 70% between 2015 to 2020, whilst broad band penetration has leaped from 8% to 42% in same period.
+“Today, telecommunications contribution to GDP has grown by 70% from 2015 to 2020, whilst broadband penetration has leapt from 8% to 42% in the same period.
 His leadership has enhanced transparency and innovation in the sector, such that recently NCC was acknowledged by International Telecoms Union (ITU) as one of Africa’s foremost Telecoms regulator”, Utomi stated.

-According to the PPRAC, Zulum has brought his wealth of experience to bear in addressing the issues of governance in Borno State.

 “Under his watch, the nation is seeing governance as it should be with not a few already asking why indeed he should not be a candidate for higher office.
 His giant strides and Human face to governance are indeed quite visible to all.
-Inspite of the difficult terrain of the state at the moment, it is indeed a marvel that so much is yet being done”.
+In spite of the difficult terrain of the state at the moment, it is indeed a marvel that so much is being done”.

-In the same vein, Delta State Governor, Ifeanyi Okowa, is recognised for standing out as an accomplished administrator and for bringing tranquility and development to the turbo-charged Niger-Delta state.
+In the same vein, Delta State Governor, Ifeanyi Okowa, is recognised for standing out as an accomplished administrator and for bringing tranquillity and development to the turbo-charged Niger-Delta state.

 In the political leadership category, Senate President Ahmed Lawan is being recognised for ensuring cohesion, peace and cooperation between the national assembly and the executive.